 The clever Synergic MIG control takes the guesswork out of your settings.
-Simply select your wire size and wire type, and adjust your amperage to suit your work piece.
-The program works with mild steel, stainless steel, flux-cored and aluminium wires.
+Simply select your wire size and adjust the Synergic power knob to the thickness of your material.
+The program works with 0.6, 0.8 and 0.9mm mild steel, stainless steel & flux-cored wires.